M1 Pacific Motorway extension to Raymond Terrace

 Roads and Maritime has since reviewed the 2010 design to ensure the proposal provides the best outcome for road users, the environment and the community.

-The revised concept design includes major improvements for connectivity to the surrounding road network and minimises environmental impacts.
+The revised design includes major improvements for connectivity to the surrounding road network and minimises environmental impacts.

 The NSW Government has committed $200 million under Rebuilding NSW to get the project ready for construction.